andyinthecloud/mashupmedia/README.md

 Watch this space!

 ## Security
 Security is a key aspect of Mashup Media.
-The application can only be accessed with a valid username and password.
+The application can only be accessed with valid credentials.
 Media access can be finetuned through groups, for example members of the group "family" could just be given access to family photographs.
 User passwords are encrypted before being stored in the Mashup Media

 ## Configuration
 ### Out of the box